WolframResearch/wolfram-library-link-rs/README.md

   * Check for and respond to Wolfram language aborts while in Rust code.
   * Safe API for the WSTP, using [`wl-wstp`][wl-wstp]

+Advantages over the LibraryLink/WSTP C API:

+  * The API is easier to use
+    - No need to worry about managing allocations
+    - No potential memory unsafety
+    - Easy and safe method call to evaluate an expression from Rust code
+  * Ability to use a safer, but still just as performant, modern programming language

 ## Usage

 First, ensure that your project's `Cargo.toml` is correctly configured.
 This means: